cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

 Advanced users may wish to write custom policies.
 To learn how to write a custom policy, refer to the [policies authoring guide](guide-authoring-policies.html).

-# Auto Heal
+# Auto Healing

 Cloudify comes with built-in support for auto healing different components.

-There are several things that need to be configured to work with auto heal.
+There are several things that need to be configured to work with auto healing.
 This guide will walk you through them, and explain the limitations the mechanism currently has.

 In short, the process involves:

-* configuring [monitoring](TODO) on compute nodes that should have auto heal.
+* Configuring monitoring on compute nodes that should have auto healing.
-* adding the autoheal workflow to the blueprint.
+* Adding the `autoheal` workflow to the blueprint.
-* configuring the `groups` section with appropriate policies and triggers.
+* Configuring the `groups` section with appropriate policy types and triggers.

 ## Monitoring

-Add monitoring to host nodes, that require auto healing.
+Add monitoring to compute nodes that require auto healing.

 At the moment, due to a limitation of existing policies, it is required that exactly one monitor will be added to the monitored nodes.

 Another limitation requires that only compute nodes will have auto heal configured for them.
-Otherwise, when a certain compute node fails, nodes that are contained in it are also likely to fail which in turn will cause the auto heal workflow to be triggered multiple times.
+Otherwise, when a certain compute node instance fails, node instances that are contained in it are also likely to fail, which in turn will cause the auto heal workflow to be triggered multiple times.

-We will show an example using the built-in [Diamond](TODO) support that comes with Cloudify.
-Please refer to the [Diamond Plugin](plugin-diamond.html) documentation for further details on configuring diamond based monitoring.
+We will show an example using the built-in [Diamond]({{page.diamond_package_ref}}) support that comes with Cloudify.
+Please refer to the [Diamond Plugin]({{page.diamond_plugin_ref}}) documentation for further details on configuring diamond based monitoring.

 {% highlight yaml %}
 node_templates: